hex0cter/tech-notes/src/linux-unix/administrations/how-to-set-up-openvpn-server-on-ubuntu-14-04.md

 It is now time to set up our own Certificate Authority (CA) and generate a certificate and key for the OpenVPN server.
 OpenVPN supports bidirectional authentication based on certificates, meaning that the client must authenticate the server certificate and the server must authenticate the client certificate before mutual trust is established.
 We will use Easy RSA's scripts we copied earlier to do this.

 First copy over the Easy-RSA generation scripts.

     cp -r /usr/share/easy-rsa/ /etc/openvpn

 Then make the key storage directory.

     mkdir /etc/openvpn/easy-rsa/keys

 Easy-RSA has a variables file we can edit to create certificates exclusive to our person, business, or whatever entity we choose.
 This information is copied to the certificates and keys, and will help identify the keys later.

     vim /etc/openvpn/easy-rsa/vars

 The variables below marked in red should be changed according to your preference.

     export KEY_COUNTRY="US"
     export KEY_PROVINCE="TX"
     export KEY_CITY="Dallas"
     export KEY_ORG="My Company Name"
     export KEY_EMAIL="sammy@example.com"
     export KEY_OU="MYOrganizationalUnit"

 In the same `vars` file, also edit this one line shown below.
 For simplicity, we will use `server` as the key name.
 If you want to use a different name, you would also need to update the OpenVPN configuration files that reference `server.key` and `server.crt`.

     export KEY_NAME="server"

 We need to generate the Diffie-Hellman parameters; this can take several minutes.

     openssl dhparam -out /etc/openvpn/dh2048.pem 2048

 Now let's change directories so that we're working directly out of where we moved Easy-RSA's scripts to earlier in Step 2.

     cd /etc/openvpn/easy-rsa

 Initialize the PKI (Public Key Infrastructure).
 Pay attention to the dot (.) and space in front of `./vars`command.
 That signifies the current working directory (source).

     . ./vars

 The output from the above command is shown below.
 Since we haven't generated anything in the `keys`directory yet, the warning is nothing to be concerned about.

     NOTE: If you run ./clean-all, I will be doing a rm -rf on /etc/openvpn/easy-rsa/keys

 Now we'll clear the working directory of any possible old or example keys to make way for our new ones.

     ./clean-all

 This final command builds the certificate authority (CA) by invoking an interactive OpenSSL command.
 The output will prompt you to confirm the Distinguished Name variables that were entered earlier into the Easy-RSA's variable file (country name, organization, etc.).

     ./build-ca

 Simply press `ENTER` to pass through each prompt.
 If something must be changed, you can do that from within the prompt.

 ### Generate a Certificate and Key for the Server

 Still working from `/etc/openvpn/easy-rsa`, now enter the command to build the server's key.
 Where you see `server` marked in red is the `export KEY_NAME` variable we set in Easy-RSA's `vars` file earlier in Step 2.

     ./build-key-server server

 Similar output is generated as when we ran `./build-ca`, and you can again press `ENTER` to confirm each line of the Distinguished Name.
 However, this time there are two additional prompts:

     Please enter the following 'extra' attributes
     to be sent with your certificate request
     A challenge password []:
     An optional company name []:

 Both should be left blank, so just press `ENTER` to pass through each one.

 Two additional queries at the end require a positive (`y`) response:

     Sign the certificate? [y/n]
     1 out of 1 certificate requests certified, commit? [y/n]

 The last prompt above should complete with:

     Write out database with 1 new entries
     Data Base Updated

 ### Move the Server Certificates and Keys

 OpenVPN expects to see the server's CA, certificate and key in `/etc/openvpn`.
 Let's copy them into the proper location.

     cp /etc/openvpn/easy-rsa/keys/{server.crt,server.key,ca.crt} /etc/openvpn

 You can verify the copy was successful with:

     ls /etc/openvpn

 You should see the certificate and key files for the server.

 At this point, the OpenVPN server is ready to go.
 Start it and check the status.

     service openvpn start
     service openvpn status

 The status command should return:

     VPN 'server' is running

 Congratulations!
 Your OpenVPN server is operational.
 If the status message says the VPN is not running, then take a look at the `/var/log/syslog` file for errors such as:

     Options error: --key fails with 'server.key': No such file or directory

 That error indicates `server.key` was not copied to `/etc/openvpn` correctly.
 Re-copy the file and try again.

+## Step 3 — Generate Certificates and Keys for Clients

 So far we've installed and configured the OpenVPN server, created a Certificate Authority, and created the server's own certificate and key.
 In this step, we use the server's CA to generate certificates and keys for each client device which will be connecting to the VPN.
 These files will later be installed onto the client devices such as a laptop or smartphone.